Hearth & Story Language Arts

 Grammar for Writers has 86 lessons, reviews, and an answer key.
 The Planner suggests completing two or three of these brief lessons a week.
 They cover grammar, punctuation, and sentence structure with many different types of exercises, including some that require writing a few sentences.
 Lots of variety keeps it interesting.

-The goal of Fifth Grade Writing is that students learn to write all types of five-paragraph essays.
-Along the way, they also learn editing skills.
+The goal of Fifth Grade Writing is that students learn to write all types of five-paragraph essays, along with editing skills.
 The 32 lessons should be completed at the rate of one per week.
 Students are walked through the essay-writing process with instruction, examples, graphic organizers, and rubrics.
-They need to have someone else review their essays and provide feedback using the provided form.
+They need someone else to review their essays and provide feedback using the provided form.

 Fifth Grade Poetry is used along with another file, Literary Term Flashcards.
 Students complete one lesson per week.
 The course’s 30 poems are included in the last half of the book, each on its own illustrated coloring page.
 The lessons have two parts.
 The first part guides them through reading the poem and other activities, such as reviewing the “Rhyme Scheme” flashcard and determining the rhyme scheme of the poem, pondering an idea or feeling raised by the poem, identifying poetic devices such as personification or simile, and identifying the speaker in the poem.
 The second part of the lesson is reading a brief analysis of the poem.